Chagrilled/P4-DandoriDesktop/readme.md

    - To have a valve that is permanently on - enable `bSprinklerOnly` and set `valveID` to `None`.
    - To connect a valve, match the `valveID` to the valve object's ID.
 The only valve config I've found works is to use the `Build` workType.
 This setup will have a sprinkler turn on once for `OpenTime` number of seconds upon valve activation, then turn off - this is how Cave013 douses fire.
    - To have a sprinkler always on, make a `NavMeshTriggerLinkForSplash` object on top of the sprinkler, and make the `NavMeshTriggerID`s for both match.
 The sprinkler and valve cannot have the same `demoBindName`.
 I've not played much with these, but I believe they _may_ be to do with saving the state of the sprinkler after the cutscene has played.
 In my working example, I used `GSprinkler05` and `GValveOnce06` for my `demoBindName`s, and `demoId` of `0`.
-  - ✅ Geysers - the vector is ADDED to the player's translation upon use
+  - ✅ Geysers - the vector is position from the geyser's position
   - ✅ Material piles (number per pile)
+  - ✅ String
+  - ✅ Sticks
+  - ✅ Bags